Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 This shift in mindset is what separates a 655 from a 705.
 GMAT Data Sufficiency questions now live in the Data Insights section of the GMAT Focus Edition, and they remain one of the highest-leverage question types on the exam.
 Once you understand the structure, a lot of the difficulty dissolves.

-This guide walks you through every layer: the question format, the two types, the AD/BCE method, a worked example, common pitfalls, and an interactive practice question you can try right here.
+This guide walks you through every layer: the question format, the two types, the AD/BCE method, the SCAN framework, worked examples including the traps that catch strong students, common pitfalls, and an interactive practice question you can try right here.

 01 — What is DS?